By: Jeremy Neisser

 In the following article, I’ll walk you through the 7 reasons of running with a hat on, and why you should always have a hat on while running.

 Top 7 Reasons Why You Should Always run with a Hat on

 In the following list, I’ll walk you through the most common (and uncommon) benefits of a running hat.

-1. Protect Your Entire Head from the Elements of Weather
+1. UV Protection - Protect Your Entire Head from the Elements of Weather

 The first - and most obvious - reason why running with a hat on is essential is protection.